 There are various methods of practicing meditation.
 Each method depends upon your objective.
 One of the common objectives of meditation is to acquire a tension free, relaxed, happy and peaceful state of mind so that you can face the day-to-day challenges of life, relationships, work, business or the stress of bill paying in a more creative, balanced and objective manner.
 Another objective of meditation may be purely spiritual, to develop divine awareness or a relationship with God, or simply spiritual virtues in your life that helps you feel a sense of peace.

 1. Choose a calm and peaceful environment

-- Sit down, relax, and rest your hands on your lap.
+- Sit down, relax breathing in and out deeply, and rest your hands on your lap in a relaxed position.

 - You can sit cross-legged with the support of a meditation cushion, or on a sturdy chair with your feet resting comfortably on the ground.

 - It is not necessary to force yourself into a lotus position if you are not accustomed to it.

 - Don’t force your breathing; let it come naturally.

 Regardless of how you sit, it is important to maintain the natural curve of your back.
 That means no slouching.
 If you have chronic back or leg problems and cannot sit for a prolonged period of time, there are other meditation positions you can try.

 - Close your eyes gently.
 Don’t force or tighten your eyelids.